-Each applicant must complete the Private Applicator Certificate Application form (PR-PML-045) prior to taking the examination.
+Each applicant must complete the Private Applicator Certificate Application form (LIC-045) prior to taking the examination.
 There is no fee for taking the Private Applicator Certificate (PAC) examination, obtaining the PAC card, or renewing the PAC card (recertification).

-To become certified, a private applicator must demonstrate competency to use and supervise the use of restricted use pesticides and restricted materials properly and safely, by passing the written examination with a minimum score of 70%.
+To become certified, a private applicator must demonstrate competency to use and supervise the use of restricted use pesticides and restricted materials properly and safely, by passing the written examination with a minimum score of 70 percent.
 Private applicators that pass the examination receive a DPR PAC card issued by CAC staff.

-The examination is available in both English and Spanish.
+The PAC examination is available in both English and Spanish.
 The only part of the Spanish examination written in English is the pesticide label.
 Federal law requires all certified applicators to be able to read and understand the registered labeling.
-U.S. EPA currently registers only labeling written in English.